Access4all/adg/pages/knowledge/screen-readers/linear-processing-using-cursor/README.md

 ---
-navigation_title: "Linear processing"
+navigation_title: "Linear processing using cursor"
 position: 3
 changed: "2018-04-13"
 ---

-# Screen readers process contents in a linear way
+# Screen readers process contents in a linear way using a cursor

 **Sighted users perceive a webpage as a two-dimensional, graphical area.
 Meanwhile, screen reader users perceive a page in a one-dimensional (linear), textual way: one element after the other, from top to bottom.
 Similar to reading a book, browsing websites in this way is usually considerably slow, as a lot of time is needed to get a proper overview of a full page.**